elbruno/OpenAI-Plugin-NET-Sample/README.md

 To gain access to ChatGPT plugins, [join waitlist here](https://openai.com/waitlist/plugins)!

-## Getting started (coming soon!)
+## Getting started

 1. **📤 One-click setup**: [Open a new Codespace](https://codespaces.new/azure-samples/openai-plugin-fastapi), giving you a fully configured cloud developer environment.
-2. **🪄 Make an API**: Add routes in `src/OpenAI.PlugIn.NETSample/Program.cs`.
+2. **🪄 Make an API**:

+    Add routes in `src/OpenAI.PlugIn.NETSample/Program.cs`.
     Check [Route Handlers in Minimal API apps](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/route-handlers?view=aspnetcore-7.0) for more information.

-3. **▶️ Run, one-click again**: Use VS Code's built-in *Run* command and open the forwarded port *8000* in your browser.
+3. **▶️ Run, one-click again**: Use VS Code's built-in *Run* command and open the forwarded port *5001* in your browser.
 4. **💬 Test in ChatGPT**: Copy the URL (make sure its public) and paste it in ChatGPT's [Develop your own plugin](https://platform.openai.com/docs/plugins/getting-started/debugging) flow.
+Check the prompts example section below.
 5. **🔄 Iterate quickly:** Codespaces updates the server on each save, and VS Code's debugger lets you dig into the code execution.

 ## Run Local